vitezninja/Compiler_Made_In_C/docs/docs.md

-I want to make a simple compiler in C (gcc-11 and gnu99) that compiles a language similar to C.
+I want to make a simple compiler in C (gcc-11 and gnu99) that compiles a language similar to C and GO.
 This project will not make its own assembly I will use NASM.
 I want this program to work on Windows, Linux, Unix and MacOS.
 I will use git as source controll and I will also use make for building the program on the priviously listed OS-s.